Junaidsawand/firstproject/README.md

 # firestproject
-This is my second giT repository.
+This is my second git repository.
 Author Junaid